Eternln00b/forgotten_scripts/README.md

 ***note : the -k option is partially broken. although it's possible to use a custom key the backdoor could not work.***

-My youtube video ( in french ) should give a clue how to use my malware toolkit.
+My [youtube video](https://www.youtube.com/watch?v=rSgrQAHQZIE). ( in french ) should give a clue how to use my malware toolkit.

 Of course, this draft is just for testing purpose.
 If you to plan to use it for a custom projet, you can still use my backdoor template but you will have to run your own rat.